erikpeter/fbroc/cran-comments.md

 output: html_document
 ---

-## Apology for early resubmit

-Sorry for the early resubmit, but I found a serious bug in an important plotting function.
-I added the broken functionality in an example to make certain I detect any reoccurence in the future early on.

 ## Tested on
 * local 64 bit Windows 7, R 3.2.2
 * win-builder devel and release
-* Ubuntu 14.04.3 LTS 64 bit, R 3.2.2 - including valgrind on examples
+* Ubuntu 16.04 64 bit, R 3.2.2 - including valgrind on examples

 ## R CMD Check results
 No ERRORS, WARNINGS.
-One Note:

-NOTE
+One Note (only on win-builder!):

 Maintainer: 'Erik Peter <jerikpeter@googlemail.com>'

-Days since last update: 4

-See apology above.
-Sorry again.
+Possibly mis-spelled words in DESCRIPTION:
+  AUC (11:41)
+  ROC (10:32)

+Both are spelled out before the abbreviation is given in brackets.
+Since the abbreviations are more commonly used than the spelled out versions, I feel it is of value to give them here as well.

 ## Downstream dependencies